Bomb threats briefly disrupt voting in swing states as Trump makes baseless Election Day claims

 In Milwaukee, election officials said they were recounting more than 30,000 mail ballots “out of an abundance of caution” after it was discovered that doors on the back of ballot scanners were not properly sealed.
 The effort, which drew the attention of Trump and the RNC, was expected to delay the count there.

-Republican Sen. Ron Johnson went to the Milwaukee central count location with the chairman of the Wisconsin Republican Party to observe the recount and said it didn't seem like the city was prepared for the election.
+Republican Sen. Ron Johnson went to the Milwaukee central count location with the chairman of the Wisconsin Republican Party to observe the effort.
 Less than two months before Election Day, the Milwaukee election office had drawn praise from Republicans who oversee elections in the state and who had expressed confidence that it was ready.

-Trump’s Democratic opponent, Vice President Kamala Harris, has urged voters not to fall for Trump’s tactic of casting doubt on elections.
-She was spending Tuesday afternoon turning out her own vote at a phone bank hosted by the Democratic National Committee, and said phone banking represents “the best of who we are.”
+Arizona, a hotly contested swing state, saw multiple Election Day challenges.
+Bomb threats targeted polling locations in Cochise and Navajo counties, delaying some results, and frustrated Native American voters stood in hours-long lines in Apache County.
+A judge ordered some polling places there to remain open two extra hours because of malfunctioning equipment and a lack of printed ballots.

+Throughout the day, members of the Navajo Nation reported being turned away by poll workers after waiting for hours.
+Over 43,000 registered voters live on the Apache County portion of the Navajo Nation, according to court documents in the lawsuit seeking the extension of voting.

 The Associated Press receives support from several private foundations to enhance its explanatory coverage of elections and democracy.
 See more about AP's democracy initiative here.
 The AP is solely responsible for all content.